SQLDBAWithABeard/StravaBike/README.md

-# Last Refreshed - 06 May, 2025 at 23:34:56
+# Last Refreshed - 07 May, 2025 at 23:35:41
 The Latest Activity was a Ride -

-<b>⛅ Tuesday Afternoon Ride to go see T having a tattoo</b>
+<b>☁️ Apparently,  feeding is required.
+Somerset Lunch Ride</b>

-which happened on 06 May, 2025 at 15:20:21
+which happened on 07 May, 2025 at 11:04:10

-Which is 0 years, 0 months, 0 days, 8 hours and 14 minutes since the last refresh!
+Which is 0 years, 0 months, 0 days, 12 hours and 31 minutes since the last refresh!

-You can see it here https://www.strava.com/activities/14396355204
+You can see it here https://www.strava.com/activities/14403854358

 ## Number of Rides
 How many rides have I done each year?